Naogaon Government College: History

 The foundation stone of Naogaon Degree College was laid in 1959 by subdistrict administrator Abdul Baten at the north-east edge of Naogaon.
 Subdistrict administrator Abdur Rob Chawdhory carried on the plan and established the college in 1962.
 It offered intermediate and 3-year (pass level) undergraduate degrees.
 In 1980, the college was amalgamated with BMC College and nationalized.
 Now it is Naogaon Government College.
 In 1996, the college had started honors in 10 subjects and masters in 9 subjects.
-Its area is almost 11 acre.
+Its area is almost 11 acres.